Ladysnake/Requiem/README.md

 **Changes:**

-Attrition caries through all types of death and the effect decreases by one level every 20 minutes in a human body.
+* Attrition caries through all types of death and the effect decreases by one level every 20 minutes in a human body.
 No more avoiding the mod by stockpiling on reasources.

-Host-specific healing items give Hunger I for 30 seconds, during this period you cannot consume said items.
+* Host-specific healing items give Hunger I for 30 seconds, during this period you cannot consume said items.

-Souls with Attrition V and above can no longer possess a body.
+* Souls with Attrition V and above can no longer possess a body.
 Basically a hardcore death.

-**Fixes:**\n
+**Fixes:**
-Souls no longer lose attrition when dying from void damage.\n Milk buckets no longer cure attrition levels when human.\n Hosts no longer get deleted when teleporting large distances.\n
+* Souls no longer lose attrition when dying from void damage.
+* Milk buckets no longer cure attrition levels when human.
+* Hosts no longer get deleted when teleporting large distances.

 More information on Requiem is available on the Ladysnake Website: https://ladysnake.github.io/wiki/requiem.